felixpeters/ml-experiments/README.md

 Central repository for playing around with new and exciting technologies

+## Setup

+Certain experiments require setting environment variables, e.g., for authentication with services like Docker Hub, Paperspace, etc. See the `.env.example` file for all environment variables that may be required.
+The techonologies/datasets below list the required environment variables.

 ## Technologies

 List of useful resources for finding new technologies: